felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 habit!

 Do you want to know a dirty secret?
-I have trouble reading for more than 30 minutes in a row.
+I have trouble reading for more than 30 minutes at a time.
 I doubt most people who schedule to read a full uninterrupted hour succeed.
 In my opinion, they mostly end up fooling themselves.